Back Updated: 2025-10-20 Statistical Simulation, Wei Li

 recurrent

-• A state \(i\) is said to be (positive) recurrent, if when we run the M.C. from \(i\) continuously, we are guaranteed to return to state \(i\) infinitely often and the first return happens within a finite numbers of steps on average.
+• A state \(i\) is said to be (positive) recurrent, if when we run the M.C. from \(i\) continuously, we are guaranteed to return to state \(i\) with probability \(1\) (thus infinitely often) and the first return happens within a finite numbers of steps on average.

 • A chain is called recurrent if all state are.